praveenmunagapati/identityserver/specs/database_sharding/README.md

 To remove the dockers, run the script with `clean` as first argument (`./deploy_shards clean`).
 WARNING: if the script loads a dump into the database, you will be left with some big dangling volumes after remvoing the containers.
- These can be cleaned with `docker volume prune`
+ These can be cleaned with `docker volume prune`.

+ The containers can alo be started or stopped without removing by passing in `start` or `stop` as the first argument.
+To connect to the database, make sure to comment line 25 in [db/user/db.go](../../db/user/db.go), as the shard key won't allow for another unique index